-- 2 courses taught in the same language and in the language needed for the experiential learning component.
-Please consult Brown's Course Bulletin for the full list of languages offered and the specifics of each language course.
+- 2 courses taught in the same language and in the language needed for the experiential learning component (study abroad or internship).
+Please consult Brown's Course Bulletin for details about which language courses count toward the certificate.

 Area Perspectives Elective

 - 1 course from a variety of disciplines (history, linguistics, anthropology, IAPA, etc) that relates to the language chosen for the certificate, may be in English or the target language.
 Please consult Brown's Course Bulletin for the full list of available courses.
 Additional courses may count towards the area perspectives requirement, please see CIC Faculty Advisor for approval.

 - Study Abroad, Domestic or International Internship.
 Please consult Brown's Course Bulletin for specifics.